Super pretty, simple and zero waste.

 Do you also make naturally dyed Easter eggs in your country?

 You can use other kinds of natural dyes like red wine, beetroot, black tea, turmeric or matcha to dye your Easter eggs as well, although a lot of them won’t give you such a full, vibrant colour unless you’re using white eggs.
-Red wine is quite strong and crystallizes on the surface of the eggs for a pretty effect, but the others can be a hit and miss and the eggs should be left to soak in hot water for much longer than with wine or onion peels.
+If the red wine is strong, the sugar in it will crystallise on the surface of the eggs for a fancy effect, but the other options can be a hit and miss and the eggs should be left to soak in hot water for much longer than with wine or onion peels.
+Here are our Easter eggs from 2023, which were white eggs dyed with a combination of red wine and vinegar, so the sugar didn’t crystallise, but I think they’re still pretty.